thebigmunch/gmusicapi-scripts/README.md

 ### gmsync

-[gmsync.py](gmsync.py) is a smart upload script.
-It will only make an upload request for songs that are not already in your Google Music library.
+[gmsync.py](gmsync.py) is a smart sync script.
+It can both upload and download songs.
+Songs from the source that exist on the destination will not be uploaded or downloaded.

 ### gmupload